Oakland (Pittsburgh): Central Oakland

 Central Oakland is bordered by Schenley Park, the Boulevard of the Allies, Fifth Avenue, and Halket Street.
 Many students at the University of Pittsburgh who decide to live off-campus reside in this neighborhood.
 Many of its homes are historic masonry structures dating from the turn of the century.
-The area is often mistakenly called South Oakland.
+The area is often confused with South Oakland.
 Its Main Business District runs along Forbes and Fifth Avenue, and contains a diversity of restaurants, retailers, and financial services.
 These businesses are organized by the Oakland Business Improvement District (OBID).
 Smaller business districts in Central Oakland provide additional dining options along Atwood Street and Semple Street.
 It is also the location of the relatively isolated and historic neighborhood of Panther Hollow which runs along Boundary Street in Junction Hollow as well as the Oakland Square Historic District.